gurpreet0706/rds-assignment/README.md

 # Master and Replica RDS example for MySQL

-Configuration in this directory creates set of RDS resources demonstrating master and replica in the same VPC.
+Configuration in this directory creates set of 2 RDS Mysql resources master1 & master2 and replica of master1 in the same VPC.

 ## Usage